JDrit/Wiki-Racing/README.md

 - server.py
 	Uses the bottle python web server framework to handle requests.
-The main path is /path but everything gets redirected to /path as well.
+The main path is '/path' but everything gets redirected to /path as well.
 The server handles 404 and 500 errors.
 It uses a templates system to help display the path to the user.
 It imports the methods from pathFinder.py.

 - pathViewer.tpl
 	The template file used for the bottle server.
+It displays the result from the give input in a list.

+- index.tpl
+	The template for the start page as long as the error message page.